Case study

 • The payload included a real repo-scoped runner registration token for the Gateproof job.

-• The local agent logged starting github runner for the Gateproof deploy job.
+• cinder-agent logged picking up the Gateproof deploy job.

-• The agent configured a real ephemeral runner for acoyfellow/gateproof.
+• It registered an ephemeral GitHub runner for acoyfellow/gateproof.

-• The Deploy Demo Site job completed with result Succeeded on that runner.
+• The Deploy Demo Site job completed with result Succeeded.

-• The proof's deploy-smoke gate requested https://gateproof.dev after the deploy job completed.
+• The proof requested https://gateproof.dev after the deploy completed.

 • The public witness run for this chapter is GitHub Actions run 22772337017.